 INTPART International Partnerships for Excellent Education, Research and Innovation

-Norwegian research organisations may apply for funding for partnerships with Brazil, Canada, India, Japan, China, Russia, South Africa, South Korea and the USA.
+Norwegian research organisations may apply for funding for partnerships with Brazil, Canada, India, Japan, China, South Africa, South Korea and the United States.
 Funding may also be sought for partnerships with Germany and France under this call.

-The INTPART programme also aims to address the following secondary goals:
+The INTPART program also aims to address the following secondary goals:

 - Cooperation with the business and public sectors to enhance quality and relevance within the frameworks of the partnerships, where relevant.

 The call for proposals will provide funding for the establishment and further development of formalized institutional cooperation on research and higher education.
 The projects must use the funding to strengthen peer-reviewed projects, centres, or clusters at Norwegian institutions.

 In the grant application, you must show how the international partnership strengthens the ongoing project.
 Partners and collaborative activities shall be based on needs and opportunities in research and higher education, and you must show how the activities contribute to academic and institution-specific strategic goals for research and educational quality.
 The INTPART scheme is jointly administered by the Research Council of Norway and the Norwegian Directorate for Higher Education and Skills (HK-dir).